 Take a snippet of those reviews, and highlight the best quotes from the longer testimonial.
 Look at how BuildFire implemented this strategy on its website in the past:

 BuildFire is a platform for developing custom mobile applications.

 It took three quotes from different customer testimonials and showcased them on its homepage.
 BuildFire did a lot of things right with this strategy.

 First of all, it used three very different companies.

 Praxair is a brand that supplies industrial gases.
 Travelers is an insurance company.
 Preferred Materials is an asphalt and paving company.

 None of these businesses are related to one another.

-Now, this may sound contradictory to what I said earlier in terms of providing relevant testimonials.
+Now, this may sound contradictory to what we said earlier in terms of providing relevant testimonials.
 But every business in any industry can benefit from a mobile application.

 This idea is clearly displayed here by showing versatility of the app across multiple industries.
-Plus, these testimonials also include the credentials of the reviewer, which I previously discussed.
+Plus, these testimonials also include the credentials of the reviewer, which we previously discussed.

 Ask your customers to provide a testimonial